Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Experimental Evaluation

-\subsection{Critical Discussion}
+\subsection{Critical~Discussion}

-The experiments demonstrate that a vector-based semantic model can reproduce coherent tactical reasoning without hard-coded rules.
-The DSS adapts dynamically to variations in physical, psychological, and temporal parameters, providing recommendations that are both explainable and operationally meaningful.
+The experiments provide preliminary evidence that a vector-based semantic model can reproduce coherent tactical reasoning without hard-coded rules, contingent on the specific parameter settings and scenario configurations documented in Appendix~\ref{app:specification}.
+Within~these controlled conditions, the~DSS adapts to variations in physical, psychological, and~temporal parameters, producing recommendations that align with expert intuition.
+However, these results should be interpreted as demonstrating \emph{internal consistency} rather than \emph{operational validity}: the system behaves as designed, but~real-world applicability remains to be established through prospective~deployment.

-However, limitations remain: the data are simulated, the metric is linear (Euclidean), and real-time adversarial adaptation is not yet modeled.
-Future work will extend the approach to nonlinear embeddings (e.g., transformer-based contextual vectors), integrate with live telemetry data, and implement multi-objective optimization involving risk–reward trade-offs.
+Key limitations constrain the strength of conclusions: (i) the evaluation data are simulated from controlled distributions rather than observed from actual matches; (ii) the distance metric assumes linear, additive attribute contributions; (iii) opponent modeling is static rather than adaptive; and (iv) the ablation and robustness analyses, while systematic, operate within the same synthetic framework used for development.
+Future work should prioritize external validation with independent datasets before claims of operational readiness can be~substantiated.

-\subsection{Reproducibility and Open Materials}
+\subsection{Reproducibility and Open~Materials}

-To ensure full transparency and reproducibility, all code used to implement the semantic-distance DSS—including the context-tree aggregation functions, strategy templates, scenario generators, and evaluation pipeline—is publicly available in the accompanying repository.
-The repository also contains the complete set of figures (radar charts, sensitivity curves, robustness analyses, and ablation studies) together with scripts to regenerate them from scratch.
+To ensure full transparency and reproducibility, all code used to implement the semantic-distance DSS—including the context-tree aggregation functions, strategy templates, scenario generators, and~evaluation pipeline—is publicly available in the accompanying repository.
+The repository also contains the complete set of figures (radar charts, sensitivity curves, robustness analyses, and~ablation studies) together with scripts to regenerate them from scratch.
+Appendix~\ref{app:specification} provides the complete formal specification, enabling independent verification of all reported~results.

-\section{From Simulation to Practice: A Pilot Case Study}
+\section{From Simulation to Practice: A Pilot Case~Study}

-The experimental evaluation in Section~5 validated the DSS under controlled, simulated conditions—demonstrating internal coherence, robustness, and interpretability.
-However, the ultimate value of a decision support system lies in its applicability to real-world contexts.
-This section bridges that gap by applying the framework to observational data from an actual competitive match.
+The experimental evaluation in Section~\ref{sec:experiments} validated the DSS under controlled, simulated conditions—demonstrating internal coherence, robustness, and~interpretability.
+However, the~ultimate value of a decision support system lies in its applicability to real-world contexts.
+This section bridges that gap by applying the framework to observational data from an actual competitive~match.